Defining TOD

 The term “transit-oriented development” (TOD) refers to an area with a mix of residential, commercial, and institutional uses that is designed to maximize transit options, including walking, biking, public transit, and automobiles.
 It can consist of new development or existing neighborhoods, usually with a focus on the area within a half mile of a transit facility (about a ten minute walk).

-TOD can occur at a wide range of scales and types of uses –- from dense residential and office skyscrapers to small-lot, single-family homes -– but must include a well-connected street network, safe accessibility by pedestrians and bicyclists, and a balanced mix of uses that can satisfy the daily retail and service needs of residents and workers.
+TOD can occur at a wide range of scales and types of uses –- from dense residential and office skyscrapers to multi-family homes -– but must include a well-connected street network, safe accessibility by pedestrians and bicyclists, and a balanced mix of uses that can satisfy the daily retail and service needs of residents and workers.

 Successful TOD includes transit that connects major destinations for employment, education, shopping, and entertainment, thus providing alternatives to commuting by automobile.
 Concentrated development patterns, reduction of automobile use, and increases in walking and bicycling create numerous other benefits for households, businesses, governments, and other institutions.